 Example of configuring security groups for cloud servers on the same subnet

-We do not recommend using security groups on existing networks, as this can cause load balancer failures and disrupt cloud database replication.
-To avoid failures and data loss, create a new private network or public subnet и enable traffic filtering (port security) in it.
+We do not recommend configuring security groups on existing networks where a load balancer or cloud database cluster is running, as this can cause the load balancer to fail and disrupt replication in the cluster.
+To avoid failures and data loss, to configure groups , create a new private network or public subnet and enable traffic filtering in it.:::

 Purpose of customization